 Common Sense Z99E112

 Thomas Paine arrived in America from England in 1774.
 A friend of Benjamin Franklin, he was a writer of poetry and tracts condemning the slave trade.
-In 1775, as hostilities between Britain and the colonies intensified, Paine wrote Common Sense to encourage the colonies to break the British exploitative hold and fight for independence.
-The little booklet of 50 pages was published January 10, 1776 and sold a half-million copies, approximately equal to 75 million copies today.
+In 1775, as hostilities between Britain and the colonies intensified, Thomas Paine published Common Sense to encourage the colonies to break the British exploitative hold and fight for independence.
+The Common Sense booklet was published January 10, 1776 and sold a half-million copies, approximately equal to 75 million copies today.

 This item is non returnable

 |Dimensions: 4.3 X 6.8 Inches (US)|